Peter de Regalado: Life

-In the newly founded convent at Aguilera, Peter found a life of solitude, prayer, and poverty.
-In 1415, he became superior of the convent at Aguilera and, on the death of Pedro de Villacreces (1422), the convent at Tribulos (del Abroyo).
-He effected many important reforms in the discipline of its Spanish monasteries.
-Peter fasted almost all of the year from meat and dairy products.
-In 1442, he was appointed head of all the Spanish Franciscans in his reform group.
+In the newly founded friary at La Aguilera, the headquarters of the reform community, Regalado found a life of solitude, prayer, and poverty.
+In 1415, he became guardian of the friary; upon the death of Villacreces (1422), the community at Tribulos (del Abroyo) as well.
+He effected many important reforms in the discipline of its Spanish friaries.
+Regalado fasted almost all of the year from meat and dairy products.
+In 1442, he was appointed leader of all the Spanish friars in the reform group.
 He was known for his charity to the poor.

-After his death on March 31, 1456, his grave became a place of pilgrimage.
-When his body was exhumed 36 years later, at the insistence of Isabella the Catholic, it was found incorrupt and placed in a more precious tomb.
+After Regalado's death on March 31, 1456, his grave became a place of pilgrimage.
+When his body was exhumed 36 years later, at the insistence of Queen Isabel I, it was found to be incorrupt and was placed in a more precious tomb.